lucasduffey/findings/README.md

 * I reported this to ubuntu security, but they did nothing.

 # multiple XSS in codewars (11 July 2017)
-* [UNFIXED] persistent XSS via clans name in codewars (https://github.com/Codewars/codewars.com/issues/1034)
+* [PARTIAL FIX] persistent XSS via clans name in codewars (https://github.com/Codewars/codewars.com/issues/1034)
   * found/reported much earlier (~3 June 2017), but they don't reply to any contact attempts
-  * they partially patched on 12 July, but I can still exploit
+  * partially patched on 12 July, but I can still exploit
   * NEW PoCS:
     * `"}; alert(/clan/);//`
     * `"; <script>alert(/clan/);</script>`